Convergence Time Optimization for Federated Learning over Wireless Networks: Introduction

 \begin{itemize}

-\item We develop a realistic implementation of FL over a wireless network in which the users train their local FL models using their own data and transmit the trained local FL models to a base station (BS).
-The BS aggregates the received local FL models to generate a global FL model and send it back to the users.
-Since the number of resource blocks (RBs) that are used for FL model transmission is limited, the BS must select an appropriate set of users to perform FL at each learning step.
+\item We develop a realistic implementation of FL over a wireless network in which the users train their local FL models using their own data and transmit the trained local FL models to a base station (BS) over wireless links.
+The BS aggregates the received local FL models to generate a global FL model and send it back to the users. {Since the number of resource blocks (RBs) that are used for FL model transmission is limited, the BS must select an appropriate set of users to perform FL at each learning step.
 Meanwhile, the BS must allocate its RBs to its users so as to improve the convergence speed.
-To this end, we formulate this joint user selection and RB allocation problem as an optimization problem whose goal is to minimize the number of iterations needed for FL convergence as well as the time duration of each iteration while optimizing the FL performance, in terms of the accuracy.
+Hence, we formulate this joint user selection and RB allocation problem as an optimization problem whose goal is to minimize the number of iterations needed for FL convergence as well as the time duration of each iteration while optimizing the FL {training loss}, in terms of the accuracy.}

-\item To solve this problem, we first propose a probabilistic user selection scheme in which users, whose local FL models have large effects on the global FL model, will have high probabilities to connect to the BS.
-Meanwhile, the proposed user selection scheme guarantees that every user has a non-zero chance to connect to the BS and, hence, it enables the BS to learn all of the users' training data samples so as to guarantee that the FL algorithm achieves the optimal performance.
-Given the user selection scheme, the optimal RB allocation scheme can be determined.
+\item To solve this problem, we first propose a probabilistic user selection scheme in which users, whose local FL models have large effects on the global FL model, will have high probabilities to connect to the BS. {The reason that optimizing user selection can improve FL convergence speed is that the global model contains less information from the local datasets of some users.
+In this case, increasing the connectivity probability of these users enables the global model to acquire more information from these users thus improving the FL convergence speed.} Moreover, the proposed user selection scheme guarantees that every user has a non-zero chance to connect to the BS and, hence, it enables the BS to learn all of the users' training data samples so as to guarantee that the FL algorithm achieves the optimal {training loss}.
+Given the user selection scheme, the optimal RB allocation scheme can be determined\footnote{{Optimizing RB allocation can improve the users' data rates thus decreasing the local FL model transmission delay.
+In consequence, we can optimize RB allocation to decrease the FL convergence time.}}.

 \item To further reduce the FL convergence time, we propose the use of artificial neural networks (ANNs) to find a relationship among the users' local FL model parameters.
 Building this relationship enables the BS to estimate the local FL model parameters of the users that cannot transmit their local FL models to the BS due to limited number of RBs at each given learning step.
-Hence, using ANNs, the BS can integrate more users' local FL model parameters to generate the global FL model and, hence, improve the FL performance and convergence speed.
+Hence, using ANNs, the BS can integrate more users' local FL model parameters to generate the global FL model and, hence, decrease the FL {training loss} and improve convergence speed.